MK316/Spring2023/EPA/EPA_final.md

 + d.
 Practice activities (pair work, group work, individual tasks)
 + e.
 Assessment and feedback methods (formative and summative)
 + f.
 Homework assignments
 + g.
-Extra resources for further practice or self-study
+Extra resources for further practice or self-study (e.g., perception training using Praat MFC)

 5. **Incorporate technology:** Integrate Praat and AI tools into your lesson plans, using them to supplement instruction, facilitate practice, and assess learners' pronunciation progress.
 Provide a rationale for your choice of tools and how they enhance the learning experience.